dyne/dowse/README.txt

-Ghettobox is a minimalistic script that can turn an old GNU/Linux box into a local network firewall, privacy proxy and gateway to hidden networks as Tor or I2P.
+Dowse is a minimalistic script that can turn an old GNU/Linux box into a local network firewall, privacy proxy and gateway to hidden networks as Tor or I2P.